LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="SmartLoginByUserName-get-">Smart Login By Username (GET)</h4>
  This API sends a Smart Login link to the user's Email Id.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/smart-login/smart-login-by-username)

 ```java